 Choose a Remmina Installation Method on Fedora

-Use this quick comparison table to pick the best installation path for your Fedora setup.
+Use this quick comparison table to pick the installation path that matches your update and packaging preference.

 |---|---|---|---|---|